 Kids DO need to know how to stay safe with people when they are on their own away from their adults even for a minute – and their parents and teachers DO need to know what actions to take, what words to say after something bad has happened, and how to teach their kids in ways that empower them rather than traumatize them.

-For 25 years, Kidpower has been teaching children and their adults about “Stranger Safety” instead of “Stranger Danger,” and many other safety programs have picked up this message.
+Since 1989, Kidpower has been teaching children and their adults about “Stranger Safety” instead of “Stranger Danger,” and many other safety programs have picked up this message.

 Unfortunately, most official and media responses to cases involving strangers still promote the “Stranger Danger” message.
 Recently, a young girl in a nearby community was approached by a man when she was playing on the monkey bars after school.
 She left the school yard to go with him to get an ice cream cone, and he attacked her.
 Thankfully, she got away.